TrippyLighting/OSCuino_TouchOSC/README.md

 2. Arduino Ethernet Shield
    Note: This was tested with an Arduino Ethernet Shield that hosts the Wiznet W5100 Ethernet chip.
-         It also should work on newer Ethernet shields with the W5200 such as the Seed Studio Ethernet Shiled V2 http://www.seeedstudio.com/wiki/Ethernet_Shield_V2.0
+         It also should work on newer Ethernet shields with the W5200 such as the Seed Studio Ethernet Shield V2.0 http://www.seeedstudio.com/wiki/Ethernet_Shield_V2.0

 3. OSCuino library ->  https://github.com/CNMAT/OSC